Mary Sears McHenry: Early life and education

 David G. Sears, after the birth of his daughter Mary, resided successively in Hartford, Connecticut and in New York City, engaged in the mercantile business.
 The family subsequently settled in Ogle County, Illinois, where the father purchased a section of land and applied himself to farming.
 Mary Sears completed her school studies at the Rockford Seminary (now Rockford University) in Rockford, Illinois.
-It was here that she met William A. McHenry, a young man employed by her father.
-Their courtship was interrupted by the American Civil War's call for volunteers.
-In the stress of patriotism, marriage plans were held in abeyance and the young man enlisted for three years of service.
-After three years in the army, Mr. McHenry's period of enlistment ended and it was planned that he should return to Illinois, to wed.
-After his re-enlistment as a sergeant of Company S, 8th Regiment Illinois Volunteer Cavalry, he obtained a furlough and on January 28, 1864, the couple wed at the Rockford home.